Quantum field theory and inverse problems: Imaging with Entangled Photons: Introduction

-To define the inverse problem, we first describe the measurement setting.
+To define the inverse problem, we first describe the measurement setting; see Figure~\ref{fig:measurement}.
 Let $W_1, W_2 \subset \mathbb{R}^n$ be two open, non-empty sets representing spatial regions where the two photons may be detected.
-We assume that measurements are performed are spatially resolved with respect to the first spatial variable, meaning that we observe data ``pointwise'' in $x_1 \in W_1$.
+We assume that measurements are spatially resolved with respect to the first spatial variable, meaning that we have pointwise information in $x_1 \in W_1$.
 In contrast, measurements in the second variable are limited.
 We only have access to integrated (averaged) information for $x_2 \in W_2$.

-To formalize the above, we fix a non-negative function $\chi \in C_0^\infty(\mathbb{R}^n)$ with $\operatorname{supp}(\chi) = W_2$, and define the measurement operator
+To formalize the above, we fix a non-negative function $\chi \in C_0^\infty(\mathbb{R}^n)$ with $\operatorname{supp}(\chi) = \overline{W_2}$, and define the measurement operator

 The inverse problem is to determine the unknown density $\rho$ from knowledge of $\Lambda$.